holochain/docs-pages/src/install.md

 ...
 ```

-Now you can `exit` the Nix shell and re-enter it via `nix-shell`.
-The updated version of Holochain will be downloaded and made available in the resulting Nix shell.
+The next time you enter your hApp development environment using `nix-shell`, the updated version of Holochain will be downloaded and made available in the resulting Nix shell.

 > Keep in mind that the Holonix repo includes Nix configurations for the last ~ 5 versions of Holochain.
 That means that if you keep updating its revision using `niv`, you will have to augment the Holochain version id in `default.nix` sooner or later too.